Skip to main content

 1. Navigate to your EV charger in the app

-3. Plug-in EV charger while in the paused mode
+3. Plug in the EV charger while in the off mode

 4. Minimum 1.5 kW excess power for EV charger activation